 Your New Refrigerator and Freezer

-When starting a low carb kitchen, you will be eating more fresh produce, meats and other perishable foods.
+On low carb you’ll eat more fresh produce, meats and other perishable foods.
 Your refrigerator and freezer will be fuller, and stocked with storage containers.

 - Severely limit or stop eating your old favorites.

 - Replace these foods with new, low carb versions.